Noamdim/SpectraAccel/README.md

 The accelerator sits on the RESA Bus alongside the DLX Master and External RAM.
 When the `classify` instruction (Opcode `010 000`) is fetched:

-1. The DLX calculates the source and destination addresses.
+1. The processor calculates the source and destination addresses.
 2. A `classify_pulse` triggers the accelerator's FSM (`ST_IDLE` → `ST_READ`).
 3. Raw 64-bit pixels (incorporating Visible, NIR, and SWIR bands) are pulled from RAM into a Read FIFO.
 4. The IPU calculates indices (NDVI, MNDWI, NDRE, BSI, ndFDI, Brightness).